The best day in life … sometimes has to be prevented

 Forward-looking

-This success is what drives Sirjana: together with the children of the youth club organized by Back to Life, she is launching a campaign “Against child marriage and early school leaving”.
+Sirjana is driven by this success: together with the children from the youth club organized by Back to Life, she is launching a campaign “Against child marriage and dropping out of school”.
 Her mother says: “I am very proud of my daughter.
 She is very strong and smart.
 I hope that schooling will help her find a good job and lead a good life later on. “

 We are convinced that she will make it.
 Because today Sirjana is 16 years old and is about to graduate from secondary school.